-A full list of functions can be found in the API docs.
-TODO add link
+A full list of functions can be found in the API docs (see the pages listed under "API REFERENCE" in the left sidebar).

 - · Vectorized constructor functions - Optionally output to a user-specified array (out keyword argument) when constructing geometries from indices. - Enable bulk construction of geometries with different number of coordinates by optionally taking index arrays in all creation functions.